Are you ready to go back to a place where everybody knows your name? Then let's revisit the stars of "Cheers" to see what they are up to today.

 Jay Thomas (Carla's perpetually unlucky second-husband Eddie LeBec) most recently appeared in the TV series "Ray Donovan," "Shake it Up!," "Hung" and "Retired at 35."
 Thomas is also famous for such TV roles as "Mork & Mindy, "Murphy Brown" and "Love & War," and movie roles in "Dragonfly" and "Mr. Holland's Opus."

-Tom Skerritt (Evan Drake) most recently had a cameo as himself in 2012's "Ted," starred in the indie drama "Soda Spring" and the 2009 action thriller "Whiteout" opposite Kate Beckinsale, and had TV roles in "Leverage," "White Collar" and "Brothers & Sisters."
+Tom Skerritt (Evan Drake) most recently had a cameo as himself in 2012's "Ted," starred in the indie drama "Soda Spring" and the 2009 action thriller "Whiteout" opposite Kate Beckinsale, and had TV roles in "The Good Wife," "Leverage," "White Collar" and "Brothers & Sisters."
 Already known for film roles in "Alien" and "Top Gun" before "Cheers," Skerritt went also went on to star in the TV drama "Picket Fences" for four seasons following his run on the sitcom.

 Leah Remini, who would go on to star in "The King of Queens," got her start playing Carla's daughter, Serafina, on two episodes of "Cheers."